 Stephanie A. Martin

-As a teacher, Martin is deeply committed to helping students discover their own voices, as well as find ways to make their classroom experiences apply to their everyday, practical (and professional) lives.
+As a teacher, Martin is deeply committed to helping students learn to think critically and ask hard, yet often obvious questions, as well as find ways to make their classroom experiences apply to their everyday, practical (and professional) lives.
 She encourages her students to apply their education to questions of social justice wherever they can, and to believe in the always-revolutionary notion that one person can make a real difference in the world.

 Ph.D., Communication, University of California, San Diego